scalable-web-systems/docker-compose/README.md

 This tutorial is about docker compose as the name suggests.
 The scope of this tutorial is talk about the motivation behind docker compose, how it works in brief and provide a quick guide to jump start on your local machine to see how it works.

 First, one needs to really look at the name "compose".
-In the world of container orchestration, compose, like a composer in music is all about composing, creating and architecting your containers.
+In the world of container orchestration, compose, just like a composer in music is all about composing, creating and architecting your containers.
 With the need of multiple containers, docker compose becomes a critical tool as well as powerful one while being simple to use.

 ### Notes

 {} - indicates a placeholder variable for a command

 ## About Container Orchestration

-In a world of containers, managing them can often prove to be difficult in the context of scalability, distributed environments and having a lot of infrastructure.
-Docker swarm allows just for that.
-It allows for containers to run across several computing devices often virtual machines in the cloud.
-It is similar to kubernetes in the sense of its goal to orchestrate and manage containers.
-It often is far easier to setup and get started than kubernetes.
-Docker swarm has many goals, some of them include:
+Managing containers can often prove to be difficult in the context of scalability, distributed environments and having a lot of infrastructure.
+Docker compose provides the first building block of managing multiple containers.

 - An easy way to scale applications across computing resources
 - Offerring fault tolerance & reliablity